syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Exporting.md

 ![](Exporting_images/Exporting_img13.png)

-N> The header/footer height of the exported pdf document can be set by using the `HeaderHeight` and `FooterHeight` properties of the pdf converter.
+N> The header/footer height of the exported PDF document can be set by using the `HeaderHeight` and `FooterHeight` properties of the PDF converter.

 ### Merging with PDF document
 The GridGroupingControl can be exported to the PDF document using [ExportToPdfWithMerge](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridPDFConverter~ExportToPdfWithMerge.html) method.
 The[GridPDFConverter](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridPDFConverter.html) does not have support to export the grid which has more than 60000 records.
 It will throw the `OutOfMemoryException` when exporting.
 To resolve this exception, the grid can be exported as two or more documents and merging them to single document using this technique.
 The number of records to be exported can be determined by using [ExportRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridPDFConverter~ExportRange.html) property.